 FEMA P-1100/ICC 1300 Floor Connections Compared To Common Sense

-ICC 1300/FEMA P-1100 only offers two options for making floor connections to the cripple wall.
+ICC 1300 only offers two options for making floor connections to the cripple wall.
 The first one is the option we see in all the seismic retrofit guidelines where there is full access to the end joist or blocking and you simply put in a framing anchor such as an L-90.
 The other option shown here is when another parallel joist is in the way.

 Retrofitting floor connections with steel